9MOTHER9HORSE9EYES9: Reception

 The story attracted media notice the day after its first parts were published.
 The Guardian, reporting on the story, described it as "compelling" and "gradually more beautifully and boldly written from multiple narrative perspectives".
-Vice mentioned the possibility of the whole thing being part of a viral marketing campaign for something yet unknown.
-The book Immersion and Participation in Punchdrunk's Theatrical Worlds praised the usage of Reddit as a means of horror and noted how within a week of the first post readers had already set up a wiki to document the story.
+Vice mentioned the possibility of the whole thing being part of a viral marketing campaign for something unknown.
+The book Immersion and Participation in Punchdrunk's Theatrical Worlds praised the usage of Reddit as a means of horror, and noted how within a week of the first post, readers had already set up a wiki to document the story.
 An impromptu fandom collects information about the story in a subreddit and wiki.

 Identity

 In a later deleted post, the writer described himself as a "30-something American male", and indicated a history of substance abuse.
-However, this post also incorporated fictional elements of the story.
+However, the post also incorporated fictional elements of the story.
 A BBC article also reported that the author said he is "male, in his thirties, lives in the United States, works as a freelance translator, and was once a heavy user of LSD."
 The author told Gizmodo that "I live in a home for men and work a little to make ends meet."
 Both Vice and Gizmodo have speculated that the writer of the story was Reddit user Anatta-Phi, a prolific conspiracy theorist and moderator of ShrugLifeSyndicate, a subreddit of similar themes including psychedelics, psychosis and synchronicity.